next-ivanblanquez/beeva-poc-pygdf/README.md

 * **Other Considerations**
-  * PyGDF is faster than Pandas in columnar operation
+  * PyGDF is faster than Pandas in columnar operation.
-  * PyGDF has less operatons than Pandas, and you need Pandas or Numpy to load data, doe not load data directly
+  * PyGDF has less operatons than Pandas, and you need Pandas or Numpy to load data, doe not load data directly.
-  * PyGDF is still in beta phase, there ar not a release (will be released on september), so there is not a community to follow this project yet
+  * PyGDF is still in beta phase, there ar not a release (will be released on september), so there is not a community to follow this project yet.
-  * PyGDF has not a complete examples and a good documentation of all features
+  * PyGDF has not a complete examples and a good documentation of all features.
+  * PyGDF only accept numerical data.
   * I think main benefic of GDF is to mantain dataset in GPU scope and work with other tools in this scope
   * Next step shoul be a PoC using MapD,GDF and H2.io as indicatee in [this post](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/)